jdekleer/dxc26synth/README.md

 The solutions will be evaluated on WSL2 Ubuntu 22.04, Docker version 24.0.7, Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz.

-It means that your solution can be up to approximately 20 times slower than the example implementation in ExampleDiagnosisSystemNN.py.

-### Expected Output from `diagnose_sample`
-The `diagnose_sample` method should return a tuple with the following elements:
-- `fault_detection`: 0 or 1
-- `fault_isolation`: a numpy array with the probabilities of each fault of length `n_faults`.
-Array entries should sum to one.
-- `cyber_detection`: 0 or 1
-- `cyber_isolation`: a numpy array with the probabilities of each loop of length `n_loops`.
-Array entries should be between 0 and 1.

 ### Initialization in `__init__`
 Participants can use the `__init__` method to initialize their diagnosis system.
 This can include loading models, precomputed parameters, or any other setup required for their diagnosis system.

 Please note that all solutions will be evaluated inside a docker image created with the provided docker file.
 Please ensure that all precomputed files are compatible with this environment.
 It is strongly recommended that you run your final model training on the docker image created using the provided dockerfile.

-Example how to save and load models and scalers is provided in ExampleDiagnosisSystemNN.py.
+Example how to save and load models and scalers is provided in ExampleDiagnosisSystem.py.
 Please make sure that your solution includes trained models (where applicable) in the data/resources directory and the source code required to train the models.

 ## Prerequisites